Bhavana-Jami/affirmation_generator/README.md

 #Affirmation Generator

-This is desktop website that gives you random affirmations to boost your day.I've used an api called "affirmations" to generate random affirmation which can boost your day.
+This is a desktop website that gives you random affirmations to boost your day.I've used an api called "affirmations" to generate random affirmations and
 I've used HTML,CSS for styling and added JS to move between pages and to make it more interactive.

 Here are some picture of it working,